Avula-Girish/HTML-and-CSS-Projects/README.md

 This project was built to practice frontend development.

-""This project is for educational purpose only and is not afflicated with amazon""
+**This project is for educational purpose only and is not afflicated with amazon**